mayankpiplodiya/AI-Ml/task1/readme1.md

 Imported the dataset and examined data types, missing values, and basic structure using functions like info() and isnull().sum().
 Handled missing values:

-Used median for numeric columns such as Age.
+Used mean for numeric columns such as Age.

 Used mode for categorical columns such as Embarked.